wandb/docs/docs/guides/track/limits.md

     wandb.log({"acc": accuracy, "loss": loss})
 ```

-- Manual data syncing: Your run data is stored locally if you are rate limited.
+- Manual data syncing: W&B store your run data locally if you are rate limited.
 You can manually sync your data with the command `wandb sync <run-file-path>`.
 For more details, see the [`wandb sync`](../../ref/cli/wandb-sync.md) reference.

 ### Rate limits on GraphQL API

 The W&B Models UI and SDK’s [public API](https://docs.wandb.ai/ref/python/public-api/api) make GraphQL requests to the server for data querying and mutations.
 For all GraphQL requests in SaaS Cloud, W&B applies rate limits per IP address for unauthorized requests and per user for authorized requests.
-These limits follow a fixed rate (requests per second) within a fixed time window, where your pricing plan determines the default limits.
-For relevant SDK requests that specify a project path (e.g., reports, runs, artifacts), W&B applies rate limits per project, measured by database query time.
+The limit is based on request rate (request per second) within a fixed time window, where your pricing plan determines the default limits.
+For relevant SDK requests that specify a project path (for example, reports, runs, artifacts), W&B applies rate limits per project, measured by database query time.

 Users on [Teams and Enterprise plans](https://wandb.ai/site/pricing) receive higher rate limits than those on the Free plan.